-Battalion Chief Jack Crandell is the Battalion Chief of Fire Training for the Virginia Beach Fire Department and is the Director of the Tidewater Regional Fire Academy.
-He has 25 years of service with the department.
-He holds a bachelors degree and is an adjunct instructor for the Virginia Department of Fire Programs and the Virginia Department of Emergency Management.
-Chief Crandell is also the Apparatus/Fleet manager for the Fire Department.
+Battalion Chief John M. Keyes is the Battalion Chief of Fire Training for the Virginia Beach Fire Department and is the Director of the Tidewater Regional Fire Academy.
+Chief Keyes is an adjunct instructor for the Virginia Department of Fire Programs and holds a Master of Public Administration from Troy University.

 Captain Ray Irizarry joined the Virginia Beach Fire Department April 1st, 1988.
 He served in the Operations Division from 1988 to 2013 in many different capacities including the technical rescue and hazmat companies.
 Captain Irizarry is currently assigned to the Technical Services Division, Fire Training Center.
 Ray is the course supervisor for the Tidewater Regional Fire Academy and the canine coordinator for the urban search and rescue team, Virginia Task Force 2.
 His duties include coordination and development of engine company and ladder company in-service fire training, scheduling the use of all fire training props, the liaison to Virginia Task Force 2.

 Captain April Elmore is serving in the training division of the City of Virginia Beach Fire Department.
 She is responsible for officer development, Career Path Instruction, coordination of EMS recertification and ongoing training, assists with the Tidewater Regional Fire Academy, and delivers the Volunteer Support Technician Program.
 She has 23 years of service, is a Board Certified Investigator/Inspector, and an adjunct instructor with the Department of Fire Programs.